skonto/odh-manifests/kserve/README.md

 ```
 More information in the [KServe docs](https://kserve.github.io/website/0.10/modelserving/servingruntimes/).

-5. You can now create a new project and create an `InferenceService` CR.
+6. Create an `InferenceService` CR in your target namespace.

 ## Using KServe in ODH